 While the majority of the student population in Canada continues to be domestic, the foreign student component of the campus body continues to grow proportionately in institutions across the country.
 This is not only due to the desire of students from other countries to achieve an education in Canada, but because of the efforts of Ontario universities and other post secondary schools across the country in courting foreign students.
-While those living in condominiums in Toronto bring in tuition moeny, the price to international students is significantly higher.
+While those living in Toronto bring in tuition money, the price to international students is significantly higher.

 Secondly, foreign students contribute greatly to the economy not only of Ontario colleges and those across Canada, but also to the communities in which the schools are located.
 It has been estimated that every international student at a post secondary institution makes the education of two or more Canadian students possible by defraying the overall cost.
 It's a benefit that works both ways.
 By far the vast majority of international students on Canadian campuses are from Asia and the United States, areas where education is significantly more expensive than in Canada.
 Although paying more than domestic students, international students are still paying much less for their degrees than they would be at home.
-And they still have the opportunities to use those Canadian degrees at home, maybe working for an online women's clothing store.

 Because an international population is so important to the well being of Canadian universities, there are a number of programs designed to make their experience as user friendly as possible.
 One great example are the ESL courses offered by many schools, which provide students who do not have English as a first language a working framework to communicate with.